jeromerony/distorch/README.md

 Additional care is taken to provide accurate results, although the ASSD metric is currently not evaluated correctly by any library, including ours.
 More details in [CORRECTNESS.md](CORRECTNESS.md).

 Our implementation is particularly fast on GPU, especially for small objects, such as the WMH 1.0 dataset.
-Citing Table 1 from our submission, on three datasets (SegTHOR, OAI, WMH 1.0):
+Below is a comparison on three datasets (SegTHOR, OAI, WMH 1.0) with runtime and GPU memory usage:

 |                   | Runtime (ms) | Mem.
 (GiB) | Runtime (ms) | Mem.
 (GiB) | Runtime (ms) | Mem.
 (GiB) |
 |-------------------|-------------:|-----------:|-------------:|-----------:|-------------:|-----------:|